 In addition to the natural splendor that is Colorado Springs, the city is magnificent and magnetic because of the architecture that can be found throughout the community, including in residences.
-There are a number of common and beautiful house styles in Colorado Springs that continue to enthrall.
+Several common and beautiful house styles in Colorado Springs continue to enthrall.
 These include:

 - Colonial